ENSTA-U2IS-AI/torch-uncertainty/README.md

 _TorchUncertainty_ is a package designed to help you leverage uncertainty quantification techniques and make your deep neural networks more reliable.
 It aims at being collaborative and including as many methods as possible, so reach out to add yours!

-:construction: _TorchUncertainty_ is in early development :construction: - expect changes, but reach out and contribute if you are interested in the project! **Please raise an issue if you have any bugs or difficulties.**
+:construction: _TorchUncertainty_ is in early development :construction: - expect changes, but reach out and contribute if you are interested in the project! **Please raise an issue if you have any bugs or difficulties and join the [discord server](https://discord.gg/HMCawt5MJu).**

 ---